Updated: Aug 22

 How does shark meat tastes like?
-It's a fish.
+It is ultimately still a fish...

 8. Frog Meat

 Most people will jump at the mention of the unsightly creature but frog meat is actually a very common food worldwide with frog legs being consumed throughout Asia, Europe and southern American continent.
 It is really wasteful to eat only the legs and throw away the rest of the frog.
-This is also why frog legs usually cost higher.
+This leads to frog legs having a higher price.
 On the other hand, it is not weird at all to see the whole frog being consumed in places that do not waste the food.

 There is a frog farm in Singapore so seeing frog meat being sold locally is nothing to wail about.
 Jurong Frog Farm breeds American Bullfrogs for consumption.
 It is one of the major suppliers of frogs to many local food centres and restaurants.
 Apart from selling its own frog products, Jurong Frog Farm also sells crocodile meat.
-The farm is opened to the public on weekends if you are interested in an educational tour — for your kids.
+The farm is opened to the public on weekends if you are interested in an educational tour.

 In Singapore, claypot frog meat in thick sauce to go with plain porridge is the most popular way to eat the dish.
 Usually, the whole frog is chopped and simmered without the head, organs and skin.
-At the end of the day, only the meat are eaten, it is just not being restricted to those chunky legs.
+All the meat are eaten, not just those chunky legs.
 In terms of taste and texture, both crocodile meat and frog meat are similar with the latter being slightly more chewy.

 9. Pig's Organ Soup

-Apart from having the soup with the organs mixed in, you can also order a la carte organ soup, with just one or two types of offal.
+Apart from having the soup with a mix of the organs, you can also order ala carte organ soup, with just one or two types of offal.
 The photo below shows a bowl of pig's liver soup.
-Pig's liver is iron-rich and is good for people with iron deficiency, pregnant women, women during menstrual periods and people who have just donated blood.
+Pig's liver is iron-rich and is good for people with iron deficiency, especially pregnant women, women during menstrual periods and people who have just donated blood.
 It is also high in cholesterol, so do consume in moderation.

 How about pig's fallopian tubes that most bloggers wrote about?
 See 10.
 Kway Chay.